mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/CAMP X.md

 ### STUNTS

 Just Another Villager.
 It's easy for you to speak with local accents and dialects.
-Use Language instead of [[Deceive]] when attempting to overcome or [[create advantage]] to blend in.
+Use Language instead of [[Deceive]] when attempting to overcome or [[Create Advantage]] to blend in.

 15 Seconds to Kill a Man.
 You are a lethal weapon.
 Once per session, you can spend a [[fate point]] to add +4 to a [[Fight]] roll.

 Absolutely Fabulous.
 You can still dazzle people with your glamour and sophistication.
-Get a +2 to [[create advantage]] with [[Deceive]] or [[Rapport]] when you're stylishly dressed.
+Get a +2 to [[Create Advantage]] with [[Deceive]] or [[Rapport]] when you're stylishly dressed.

 ### Stress